 “My baby’s heart beat strongly, but I could not make her breathe, I could not make her breathe, I could not make her breathe.
 I baptized her as I had baptized many other babies under emergency conditions and saw my daughter die.” – Dr. Paluel Flagg

 In 1931, Father Garesche made a pivotal decision that has served CMMB well through the decades.
 He purchased two brownstones at 8-10 West 17th Street.
 They became both a headquarters and a warehouse for donated medicines.
 In that year, CMMB reported that medicines and equipment valued at $50,000 had been sent to overseas missions for the year.
 By 1931, the effort that has become a mainstay of CMMB’s work—the Healing Help medical donations program—was well underway.

 In addition to the work of shipping medicines and medical equipment, Father Garesche established a community of sisters in June 1935—the Daughters of Mary, Health of the Sick.
 He also established a community of priests and brothers—the Sons of Mary, Health of the Sick—who continue their work today as the Sons of Mary Missionary Society.

 Throughout its history, CMMB has benefited from the encouragement of the Society of the Propagation of the Faith.

-One of CMMB’s major advocates was Venerable Fulton J. Sheen, the Society’s national director, and prominent television personality.
+One of CMMB’s major advocates was Venerable Fulton J. Sheen, the Society’s national director and a prominent television personality.
 He served on CMMB’s Board of Directors from 1946 to 1976, and his efforts in encouraging pharmaceutical companies to donate medicine to CMMB were pivotal to the growth of our Healing Help program.

 Venerable Sheen was very successful in his efforts to secure gifts-in-kind.
 By 1951, CMMB could report that 33 tons of medicines and medical supplies had been donated for placement in mission clinics and hospitals in the developing world.
-It was in that year, also, that Father Garesche received an assistant, Father Anthony LaBau, SJ Father LaBau was named CMMB’s second executive director in 1960, succeeding Father Garesche, who passed away that year.
+It was also in that year that Father Garesche received an assistant, Father Anthony LaBau, SJ.
+Father LaBau was named CMMB’s second executive director in 1960, succeeding Father Garesche, who passed away that year.